NCCD- Frequently Asked Questions

 What resources are available to support schools?

-- an NCCD Quick Guide PowerPoint slide pack and accompanying short video providing providing an overview and explaining the importance of the NCCD
+- an NCCD Quick Guide PowerPoint slide pack, which provides an overview of the NCCD

-- a Resources page where the support materials are prioritised using a traffic light coding system (Essential, Recommended and Optional reading) and their relationship to the data collection is clear.In addition to the Educational Services site, schools should also visit the Students with Disability webpage of the Australian Government Department of Education and Training website.
-On this site schools will find the 2018 Guidelines, fact sheets for parents and carers and an information notice for schools.
+- links to the Australian Government Department of Education and Training’s Students with Disability webpage.
+On this site schools will find the NCCD Guidelines, fact sheets for parents and carers, and an information notice for schools.

 What additional support for the NCCD is available for NSW schools?